maplemavin/docs/api_v1.md

 `photo_ids` _(required)_

-    an array of photo ids to be added to the album
+    an array of photo IDs to be added to the album

 ### Example Response